mulewile/mulewile/README.md

 ## About me

-I'm **William** and I come from a background of social sciences.
-I am passionate about technology, photography, languages, and many more.
+I'm **Bill** and you can also call me **William**, a passionate and enthusiastic web developer with a fresh set of coding skills acquired from neuefische bootcamp.
-I love learning new things and putting them to practice.
+I thrive on learning new things and putting them into practice, combining my love for technology, photography, and languages.

 ---
 ### Working with 👇